 As there was no money available for a staff, the theater was completely operated by volunteers for twenty-three years until an Executive Director was hired in 2003.
 In 2004, through a volunteer effort spearheaded by Dean Gallea and Greg and Fiona Galloway, the Music Hall’s silver screen was once again lit aglow.
 And property essential for the operations of the theater was acquired in 2007.

-Today, the Music Hall is one of the busiest theaters in the country, offering the best in music, theater, dance, film, family programming and school residencies.
-With a 7 person full-time staff, 40 freelancers, and 200 volunteers, it has become a cultural destination, attracting over 96,000 people including 25,000 children on an annual basis from all over the tristate area, and an economic engine, generating over $6 million to the local economy through visitor-related spending according to the Arts & Economic Prosperity Calculator.
+Today, the Music Hall is one of the busiest theaters in the country, offering the best in music, theater, dance, film, comedy, family programming and arts education.
+With a 7 person full-time staff, 40 freelancers, and 200 volunteers, it is a cultural destination, attracting over 100,000 people including 25,000 children on an annual basis from all over the tristate area, and an economic engine, generating over $6 million to the local economy through visitor-related spending according to the Arts & Economic Prosperity Calculator.